SatinderSidhu/dotNetCore/README.md

       http://go.microsoft.com/fwlink/?LinkID=798306&clcid=0x409

-### Step 5 - Awesome, now we have everything ready, Lets create our first project.
+### Step 5 Create the project
+Awesome, now we have everything ready, Lets create our first project.
 Write the command "dotnet new"

     C:\dotnetcore\firstconsoleapp>dotnet new
     Created new C# project in C:\dotnetcore\firstconsoleapp.